plgd-dev/doc/content/en/architecture/component-overview.md

 participant D as "Device"
-participant CGW as "CoAP Gateway" participant RA as "Resource Aggregate"
+participant CGW as "CoAP Gateway" participant AS as "Authorization Server" participant EB as "Event Bus" participant RA as "Resource Aggregate"

 D -> CGW ++: Sign In
 CGW -> CGW: Validate JWT Access Token
+CGW -> AS ++: Is device registered? return Ok
+CGW -> EB: Subscribe to device & owner events
 CGW -> RA ++: Declare device as online return return Signed In